mefistotelis/pylabview/README.md

 VIs compilation process.
 There is a script which recovers Front Panel from a VI which had it removed.

-It is possible to write a tool which recovers these items, though.
+It is possible to write a tool which recovers these items completely, though.

 ### Fix damaged VI files